A Tale of Two Wrangells

-Where Bears Steal the Show: Welcome to Alaska Bearfest
+Where Bears Steal the Show: Welcome to Alaskan Bearfest

 Each summer, Wrangell, Alaska hosts Alaska Bearfest. a five-day celebration of wildlife, science, and culture that brings together bear biologists, artists, adventurers, and curious travelers from all over.
 It’s part symposium, part street fair, and fully Wrangell: authentic, smart, and just a little wild.